Risk Factors Dashboard

 We might be adversely impacted by outsourcing or similar third-party relationships.

 We rely on third parties to perform certain business and administrative functions for us.
 We might not adequately develop, implement, and monitor these outsourced service providers, and we might not realize expected cost savings or other benefits.
+Third-party service providers experience cybersecurity incidents and other disruptions and can fail to perform their obligations due to various causes, which might cause us to incur operational difficulties, additional compliance requirements, or increased costs related to outsourced services.
 Third-party services providers experience cybersecurity incidents and can fail to perform their obligations due to various causes, which might cause us to incur operational difficulties, additional compliance requirements, or increased costs related to outsourced services.
-Third-party services providers might fail to perform as anticipated, may experience cybersecurity incidents, or might cause us to incur operational difficulties, additional compliance requirements, or increased costs related to outsourced services.
 For example, our ability to use outsourcing resources in certain jurisdictions might be limited by legislative action or customer contracts, with the result that the work must be performed at greater expense or we may be subject to sanctions for non-compliance.
+Any of these risks might have a materially adverse impact on our reputation, our business operations, and our financial position or results of operations.
 Any of these risks might have a materially adverse impact on our business operations and our financial position or results of operations.

 We may be unsuccessful in achieving our strategic growth objectives.